MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/visual-state-manager.md

     void GoToState(bool isValid)
     {
         string visualState = isValid ?
 "Valid" : "Invalid";
-        VisualStateManager.GoToState(helpLabel, visualState);
+        VisualStateManager.GoToState(stackLayout, visualState);
     }
 }
 ```

 Notice also that the `GoToState` method is called from the constructor to initialize the state.
 There should always be a current state.
 But nowhere in the code is there any reference to the name of the visual state group, although it's referenced in the XAML as "ValidationStates" for purposes of clarity.

 Notice that the code-behind file only needs to take account of the object on the page that defines the visual states, and to call `VisualStateManager.GoToState` for this object.
-This is because the visual states target multiple objects on the page.
+This is because both visual states target multiple objects on the page.

 You might wonder: If the code-behind file must reference the object on the page that defines the visual states, why can't the code-behind file simply access this and other objects directly?
 It surely could.
 However, the advantage of using the VSM is that you can control how visual elements react to different state entirely in XAML, which keeps all of the UI design in one location.
 This avoids setting visual appearance by accessing visual elements directly from the code-behind.